A Family Day at OMSI

 Getting messy and eating local

 You can easily spend a few hours here, or an entire day.
-I’ve been a regular visitor since my two boys — now both teens — were just starting to walk.
+I’ve been a regular visitor since my two boys — now both young adults — were just starting to walk.
 The Science Playground is a 7,000-square-foot area designed for children up to age 6.
-It’s filled with all sorts of educational hands-on activities for this tiny set, but my boys could never get enough of the sand pit and wooden train tracks.
+It’s filled with all sorts of educational hands-on activities for this tiny set.
 In this just-for-little-kids fun zone, safely gated off to prevent escapees, I have vivid memories of the boys toddling around with chipmunk costumes on, playing peekaboo through tree roots, building giant block structures and making sparkle-covered Flubber to transport home.

-When they get hungry, which will be much sooner than you planned, head downstairs to the Empirical Cafe for a sandwich, fresh-roasted Nossa Familia coffee, or popcorn at the brightly-lit eatery on the first floor.
+When they get hungry, which will be much sooner than you planned, head downstairs to the Theory Restaurant for a sandwich or personal pizza or stop into Empirical Cafe for fresh-roasted Nossa Familia coffee.

 Late afternoon is a great time to get outside and re-energize in the fresh air.
 Visitors age 3 and up (or 36 inches tall) may take a 45-minute submarine tour as an add-on purchase to general admission.
 The USS Blueback is a real decommissioned U.S. Navy sub, anchored off OMSI for educational purposes.
 A knowledgeable guide will take you through the space, where you’ll get to peek through the periscope and see everything from the torpedo room to the crew’s cramped bunks and eating quarters.
 Kids will look at their comfy bedrooms with new appreciation.